Poetry Over the Years: The Highlights

 Astray Acolyte (November 22nd, 2019) -

-Inspired by the practice of alliteration, this whimsical piece was created within a Compost Entry - a free topic journal exercise used in my high school Creative Writing class.
-In regard to the title, this was the first usage of three within the context of my work catalog.
+Intrigued by alliteration, this whimsical piece was created for a Compost Entry - a free topic journal exercise that was part of our senior year Creative Writing class.
+Besides this curiosity, there was no particular inspiration behind the making of the piece.
+However, regarding the title, this one would have the first of three usages within the context of my artistic catalog(s).

 Where was the wonderful wizard who whipped his wand